OfficersPresident: Karen R. Hitchcock

 “There is no definitive theory of justice.
 The differences in these theories are to be respected.
 However, among all democratic theories of justice, the principles of equality and liberty are basic.
 These principles are no less central to a free university.

-"Equality is a necessary part of any university that claims to be a democratic institution.
+“Equality is a necessary part of any university that claims to be a democratic institution.
 Distinctions based on irrelevant differences are ruled out.
-Ascriptive characteristics including but not limited to race, religion, gender, class, disability, ethnic background, sexual orientation, age or disability determine neither the value of individuals nor the legitimacy of their views.
+Ascriptive characteristics such as race, religion, gender, class, ethnic background, or sexual preference, determine neither the value of individuals nor the legitimacy of their views.
 Only the merit of the individual as a participant in the life of the academic community is worthy of consideration.
-Bigotry in any form is antithetical to the University's ideals on intellectual political, and moral grounds and must be challenged and rejected.
+Bigotry in any form is antithetical to the University’s ideals on intellectual political, and moral grounds and must be challenged and rejected.

 “Liberty is an equally precious academic principle because the free expression of ideas is the central part of university life.
 To sustain the advancement and dissemination of knowledge and understanding, the University must allow the free expression of ideas, no matter how outrageous.
 Protecting speech in all its forms, however, does not mean condoning all ideas or actions.
 The University sets high standards for itself and denounces the violation of these standards in unequivocal terms.
 Harassment and other behavior that intrudes upon the rights of others is unacceptable and subject to action under the guidelines of the institution.